-These herb-crusted lamb chops are Scrumptious.
-To be honest, the whole dish puts a big grin on my face.
+A tasty way to cook lamb chops - herb-crusted lamb chops on a bed of roasted and steamed vegetables.
+The whole dish puts a big grin on my face.
 It’s simply delicious!

 Yep, a super-tasty dish that is also quite low in calories and healthy – now there’s a winner.